Uz1i/sKiller/README.md

 # sKiller
-sKiller is a Sparx Homework Automation Program.
+sKiller is a Sparx Homework Helper.
 It is currently on a command-line.
 Right now I have stopped working on it, feel free to do what you like!

 # How to install